abitofalchemy/TreeDecomps/README.md

 Date   | Notes
 -------|------------------------------------------------------------------
+07Apr17| Working on refactoring the files to make it more usable; fixing issues with sampling; ToDo: process mult trees from sampling

-03Apr17| Got the isomorph working nees tuning; ToDo: Sampling: sampled.subgraphs.cliquetree.py 03Apr17| isomorphic prod rules check; (1) within a set and (2) between sets; TODO: zoom in on zachary lexm and mcsm iso overlap; **within file, using iso check, use the resluting set to build graphs**
+06Apr17| tree decomposition: 'fails here' issue of strange d[x] 03Apr17| Got the isomorph working nees tuning; ToDo: Sampling: sampled.subgraphs.cliquetree.py 03Apr17| isomorphic prod rules check; (1) within a set and (2) between sets; TODO: zoom in on zachary lexm and mcsm iso overlap; **within file, using iso check, use the resluting set to build graphs**
 30Mar17| Looking at overlaps using isomorphism